Microsoft joins Google, Amazon and more to cancel its face-to-face presence at CES - ExBulletin

 Microsoft joins Google, Amazon and more to cancel its face-to-face presence at CES

-Microsoft Corp announced on Friday that it will not attend the Consumer Electronics Show (CES) 2022 in Las Vegas directly, choosing not to physically attend next month’s event due to concerns about the rapid spread of Omicron COVID.
-Joined the list of companies that did. -19 variants.
+December 24 (Reuters)-Microsoft Corp (MSFT.O) did not attend the Consumer Electronics Show (CES) 2022 in Las Vegas on Friday and chose to be physically non-existent next month.
+Announced to join the list.
+An event on concerns about the rapid spread of the Omicron COVID-19 variant.

 A US software giant added that it would continue to participate remotely in CES, according to an email statement.
 Verge first reported on Friday that Microsoft would not physically participate in CES.

-Others, including US car maker General Motors Co, Alphabet Inc.’s Google and its self-driving car technology company Waymo, Facebook’s parent company Meta Platforms Inc, Twitter Inc, Lenovo Group, AT & T Inc, Amazon.com Inc. Several companies stopped by directly.
-Attendance plan earlier this week.
+US car maker General Motors Co (GM.N), Alphabet Inc. (GOOGL.O) Google and its self-driving car technology company Waymo, Facebook’s parent company Meta Platforms Inc (FB.O), Twitter Inc Several other companies, including TWTR.N, Lenovo Group (0992.HK), AT & T Inc (TN), and Amazon.com Inc, have terminated their face-to-face attendance plans earlier this week.

 CES officials said Thursday that the event will be held directly from January 5th to 8th with “strong safety measures” such as vaccination requirements, masking and availability of COVID-19 testing.
 Told.